My online booking is temporarily closed – please CALL ME to make an appointment or ask any questions.

 Please limit unnecessary touching of surfaces (leaning, etc).

 WHAT I NEED FROM YOU:

-PLEASE don’t make an appointment if you (and spouses, children, anyone you live with) cannot stay isolated before coming in.
+PLEASE don’t make an appointment if you (and spouses, parents, children, or anyone else you live with or have contact with) cannot stay isolated before coming in.

 If you are in a high-risk group, remember I am in a large office building with shared HVAC.
 The good news is that represents a small risk rather than a large one, but I am working on getting out of my lease so I can move to a more secure place.